autioch/repo-counts/readme.md

 # Repo Counts
 Tool for reporting amount of a code in repositories, with an option of generating counts over time.

+## Warning
+This tool can generate very, very large amounts of data.
+Be careful when using `chronicle` together with `detail`.

 ## Installation
 This package is currently _unavailable_ on `npm`.
 To use it clone or download repository.